techidaily/site-ai-driven-video-production/source/_posts/new-steady-as-a-rock-how-to-stabilize-your-video-in-fcpx-for-2024.md

 **![DJpocket2](https://images.wondershare.com/filmora/images/final-cut-pro/DJpocket2.jpg)**

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LdVT_-3gESA?si=_HfjpbUEHSRKTXjt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After capturing from these gadgets, you do not require any special tools to work on the shaky clippings on your videos.
 Through effective practice you can excel in taking videos even on your Android gadgets, You must learn to hold the phone steadily and enable the autofocus option to concentrate on a specific event that is happening right at that moment.
 You can also try different shooting modes to ensure stabilization in the recorded videos.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uSfA74aeYeA?si=HdJSMdeS7HVtS6-j" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Conclusion**